JavaScript is required

 2.1 Requirements

-As an employer, Early Learning Victoria is also responsible for providing a safe, discrimination free, and respectful workplace for its staff.
-If staff become aware of any behaviour that compromises the health, safety or wellbeing of children or staff, the individual responsible may be denied entry or asked to leave the centre.
+If staff learn of any behaviour that affects the health, safety or wellbeing of children or staff, the person responsible may be denied entry or asked to leave the centre.

 3. Actions and procedures